isomerpages/moe-woodgrovepri/_instructional-programmes/Science/Overview of Core Programmes.md

 <h3>Core Department Programmes</h3>

-<b>5E/7E Model for Inquiry Based Science Learning</b>
+<b>Modified 6E Model for Inquiry Based Science Learning</b>

-Inquiry-based Science learning is a learner-centred approach where pupils are encouraged to discover or construct scientific knowledge and concepts by themselves instead of having teachers directly revealing the learning content.
-The approach is also effective in developing scientific process skills in pupils.
+Inquiry-based Science learning is a learner-centred approach where students are encouraged to discover or construct scientific knowledge and concepts by themselves or with peers instead of having teachers directly revealing the learning content.
+The approach is also effective in developing Scientific process skills in students.

 <b>Flipped Learning</b>

-To encourage self-directed learning, pupils will learn key science concepts and process skills through self-paced online lessons in student learning space (SLS).
+To encourage self-directed learning, students will learn key Science concepts and process skills through self-paced online lessons in student learning space (SLS).

 **Project Work**

-Designed to allow pupils to apply their learning across subjects, Project Work is part of the whole school approach towards the development of 21st century skills.
-It provides the opportunity for pupils to work in groups and learn cooperative and collaborative skills.
+Designed to allow students to apply their learning across subjects, Project Work is part of the whole school approach towards the development of 21st century skills.
+It provides the opportunity for students to work in groups and learn cooperative and collaborative skills.

 **Learning Journeys**

-Learning journeys are organised to enrich pupils’ learning beyond the classrooms.
-The experiential learning provides opportunities for pupils to explore, discover and experience science in everyday life, and develop positive attitude such as care and concern for the environment, and develop a sense of global responsibility.
+Learning journeys are organised to enrich student’ learning beyond the classrooms.
+The experiential learning provides opportunities for students to explore, discover and experience Science in everyday life, and develop positive attitude such as care and concern for the environment, and develop a sense of global responsibility.

 <b>Ecogarden Learning Trails</b>

-The Science Ecogarden trails are designed to provide student-centric learning experiences which build on pupils’ interest in and stimulate their curiosity about their environment.
+The Science Ecogarden trails are designed to provide student-centric learning experiences which build on student’ interest in and stimulate their curiosity about their environment.
 They serve to provide a rich diversity of learning experiences that cater not only to the cognitive aspects, but also the physical, aesthetic, moral and socio-emotional domains.

 <b>Joy In Science</b>